xguerrerov0903/Desempe-o-3-riwi/README.md

 - Panel-type administration interface.
 - Management of events.
-- Enrollments of events fro users.
+- Enrollments of events for users.
 - SPA with routes managed from the frontend.
 - Simulated authentication.
 - Simulated backend with 'json-server'.